masyl/isomaton/doc/roadmap.md

 - handle keystroke for "R" to Resume from checkpoint
 - Make a predictable "save checkpoint" and "restart from checkpoint" to test world determinism
 - Remember the playState and speed when resuming a saved game
-- Actors of same types must have unique ids to prevent them to move in synch with same procedural randomness
+- Actors (ex: chickens) of same types must have unique ids to prevent them to move in synch with same procedural randomness

-#Upcomming Releases

-## v0.5 - Some HTML5 Pezzaz!
+## v0.? - Some HTML5 Pezzaz!
-- Render the isograph with canvas, usign raw canvas or easel.js http://easeljs.com/docs/
 - Animated transitions using jstween instead of jquery: http://jstween.blogspot.com/
 - Remove dependency on jQuery